oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 following parties:

-1. Issuer: The entity that issues the Verifiable Credential to the Holder, who is tthe person or entity being issued the credential.
+1. Issuer: The entity that issues the Verifiable Credential to the Holder, who is the person or entity being issued the credential.
 1. Verifier: The entity that verifies the Verifiable Credential presented by the Subject, for example to prove eligibility to access certain services.
 1. Holder: The person or entity being issued the Verifiable Credential, who